lavollmer/interactive-comments-app/README.md

 After working through some formatting issues, I decided to work on the delete button functionality of the end user's specific comments if wanted.
 To begin, I needed the delete function to only be avilable for the end user, juliusomo, for his posted comments therefore I needed to render the delete button based on the username of the comment.
 In App.jsx, I passed the current user information to the CommentCard component and conditionally rendered the delete button in the Comment Card component based on the username.
 One error I worked through involved an error messaged involving the currentUser prop being undefined in the CommentCard component.
 I determined the currentUser prop was passed correctly from the parent component and added a default props to handle cases where it may be undefined.

+The final pieces of the project involved styling it based on the design assets.
+I started with working on the user comment section as the input box would not stretch the width of the screen.
+I played around with different CSS styling - checking the App.jsx container, the User Comment component container and then each individual div.
+I learned that the parent container needed to be set at w-full, while the containers of the avatar image and form needed to set to flex-grow and flex-shrink-0 in order for the form to grow as needed.

 ## Built with

 - [React](https://reactjs.org/) - JS library